Be Warned: FDA Unveils Graphic Cigarette Labels

 Some research has suggested that graphic warnings may actually reinforce the habit among smokers whose self-esteem is tied to it.
-But the FDA has its own research, involving 18,000 people, backing up the labels and their likely effect.
+But the , involving 18,000 people, backing up the labels and their likely effect.

 Late last year, Shots and Thomson Reuters asked Americans about the FDA's proposed graphic warnings.
 Fifty-four percent people surveyed supported the FDA proposed to deter smoking.
 About 24 percent were opposed.